 private support for your internal/customer projects ... custom extensions and distributions ... versioned snapshots for indefinite support ... scalability guidance for your apps and Ajax/Comet projects ... development services for sponsored feature development

 Tuning the JVM garbage collection (GC) can greatly improve Jetty performance.
 Specifically, you can avoid pauses while the system performs full garbage collections.
-Optimal tuning of the GC depends on the behaviour of the application and requires detailed analysis, however there are general recommendations.
+Optimal tuning of the GC depends on the behavior of the application and requires detailed analysis, however there are general recommendations.

 See official Java 8 Garbage Collection documentation for further assistance.